Robidoux family: Guillaume Robidou

 Guillaume Robidou (25 November 1675 – 8 July 1754) was the son of André Robidou and Jeanne Denote.
-He was born in La Prairie, Quebec, Canada, and part of the first generation of the Robidoux family born in North America.
+He was born in La Prairie and part of the first generation of the Robidoux family born in North America.

-Guillaume married Marie Françoise Guérin (1681-1757) on 11 June 1697 in Montreal.
+Guillaume married Marie Françoise Guérin (1681–1757) on 11 June 1697 in Montreal.
 Marie was born on 25 Apr 1681 in Cernay-les-Reims, France to Sylvain Guerin and Marie Brazeau and came to Canada at an early age with her parents.
 Her father was a cobbler and mother a cabaret performer.
 Marie Françoise Guérin was born and christened on 17 Oct 1680 in Amboise, Tours, Touraine, Indre-et-Loire, France.
 She married Guillaume at 16 a year after her father's death in France.
 However, he had left some nine years earlier when she would have been seven.
-He had married Marie Brazeau at St-Denis in Amboise 30-10-1679.
+He had married Marie Brazeau at St-Denis in Amboise 30–10–1679.
 He was returned to France around 1688 and was hanged for bigamy.
 His first legal wife is unknown but is clear he went to New France with Marie ahead of the law.
 Françoise was the eldest of her mother's six children, only one of whom shared her father as well.
-Guillaume and Françoise moved to Longueuil, a town adjacent to La Prairie, in 1705.
-The barony of Longueuil was founded by Charles le Moyne de Longueuil et de Châteauguay who emigrated from France.
+Guillaume and Françoise moved to Longueuil, a seigneurie – elevated into a barony in 1710 – adjacent to La Prairie, in 1705.
+(The seigneurie had been granted to Jacques le Moyne in 1672 but had been inherited by his son of the same name and, after the latter died, acquired and ultimately expanded by a different son named Charles le Moyne).

-Guillaume was a teenager at the time of the British attempt to capture Quebec (the Battle of Quebec) in 1690 and likely took part in the city's defence.
-(This is doubtful as the battle took place in the city of Quebec and he would have been in La Prairie.)
+Guillaume was a teenager at the time of the British attempt to capture Quebec (the Battle of Quebec) in 1690 and likely took part in the city's defence since the Governor, Frontenac, had been in Montreal and headed off to Quebec City when he learned of the English arrival but had left Callières, the Governor of Montreal, behind with orders to follow him there with all his troops except a small garrison, and to collect as many as possible of the militia on the way ... and "on the way" would have included La Prairie.
 Guillaume entered the fur trade in Canada as it was steadily growing.
 Guillaume and Françoise had 13 children, four of whom died before their first birthday.
 Joseph Robidoux I was the second son, born 20 March 1701, the great-grandfather of the famous Robidoux brothers who helped explore, open trade routes and settle the western United States.
 Guillaume died on 8 July 1754 in Montreal, and was buried at the Basilique Notre-Dame.